PPLC/grainfield/README.md

 In the simplest case the recorder client should run on the same computer as the Node.js server, to avoid the necessity of using a certificate.

 The application is based on the Soundworks framework.

+### Manual update of soundworks

+Due to the latest changes, the soundworks framework needs a manual update.
+To perform this, switch to the soundworks folder with
+`cd node_modules/soundworks` and run `npm install && npm run transpile` - now you're ready to go.